Home / Marketing Atlas / Reference / Concepts / Website Conversion System

 When to commission one.

-A website conversion marketing audit is the right move when at least one of the following applies.
+A website conversion review is the right move when at least one of the following applies.

-• The internal team can implement fixes if the marketing audit is clear enough, and a build engagement is not yet justified.
+- The internal team can implement fixes if the marketing system build is clear enough, and a build engagement is not yet justified.

 It is the wrong move when there is no live traffic yet, when the offer itself has not been validated, or when the business goal is purely aesthetic (a refresh tied to a brand change rather than a commercial signal).

-A website conversion marketing audit is not a web design proposal.
+A website conversion review is not a web design proposal.
 It does not deliver new layouts, new components, new typography, or a finished site.
-It delivers a written review on why the current site is not producing and what should change.
+It delivers a growth system plan on why the current site is not producing and what should change.

 It is not an SEO audit.
 SEO audits inspect findability.
-Marketing Audits inspect what happens after the buyer finds the page.
+Marketing System Builds inspect what happens after the buyer finds the page.

 It is not user research as a standalone deliverable.
-Qualitative buyer feedback can be part of the marketing audit, but the output is a commercial decision document, not a research summary.
+Qualitative buyer feedback can be part of the marketing system build, but the output is a commercial decision document, not a research summary.

 It is not a generic CRO checklist applied without context.
 Two pages with the same checklist findings can need opposite fixes depending on the buyer, the offer, and the traffic source.